 Since it is an economic science for a social system, the name ‘Socionomics’ becomes an easy candidate, combining ‘society’ + ‘nomics’ (management, law), implying the management of society.
 However, the word has already been taken.

 So while I couldn’t think of any better alternatives, I gave it temporary names like ‘Socioeconomics’ and ‘Smithonomics’.
 Socioeconomics is very general and already defined in some sectors and universities.
 Smithonomics sounds like a good candidate, since the science directly comes from Adam Smith.
-However, I felt that this would cause it to be a religion with Smith’s writings as scripture.
+However, I felt that this would cause it to become a religion with Smith’s writings as scripture.

 This morning while brushing my teeth, I thought of ‘Soranomics‘ which combines ‘social resource allocation’ + ‘nomics’ or the management of resource allocation in a society.
 In addition, this name is new and unique, yet contains the ideas in Smith and Hume’s works.
+More importantly, it views resource allocation from the perspective of society instead of the self as what Economics and the business sciences currently do.
+While Economics, specifically Microeconomics, focuses on the prosperity of the self, Soranomics focuses on the prosperity (and survival) of human societies.

 For more information, please send an email to email@example.com